burtonrasmussen/burtonrasmussen.github.io/_projects/Telescope/index.md

 ---
 layout: post
 title: Dobsonian Telescope Project
-description: An iterative telescope design project to develop a GoTo Dobsonian telescope system, integrating CAD design, mechanical prototyping, and electronics.
+description: This project showcases the iterative design and development of a computerized Dobsonian telescope system.
+Over several years, I have refined the mechanical structure, explored computer-guided tracking using the OnStep open-source controller, and tested approaches to improve portability, rigidity, and ease of assembly.
+Each version builds on lessons from the last, integrating CAD modeling, physical prototyping, CNC fabrication, and electronics assembly to create a functional, transportable telescope mount.

 skills:
 - Mechanical Design
 - CAD (SolidWorks, Fusion 360, Onshape)